 How to Support a Loved One Who’s Feeling Guilty

-Offering understanding and support without judgment is optimal for loved ones struggling with guilt.
-Gently remind your loved one that guilt is a normal emotion and if appropriate, share your own experience with guilt.
+Offering understanding and support without judgment is the best thing you can do to help a loved one struggling with guilt.
+Gently remind your loved one that guilt is a normal emotion and, if appropriate, share your own experience with guilt.
 Oftentimes people are overly critical of themselves which can lead to a distorted idea of what happened or disproportionate level of guilt.
-Offer to help a loved one challenge their guilt, especially if it falls under toxic or existential guilt.
-If your loved one is willing you could collaboratively work on a plan to make amends and work toward changing behaviors.
+Offer to help a loved one challenge their guilt, especially if it is toxic or existential guilt.
+If your loved one is willing, you could collaboratively work on a plan to make amends and work toward changing behaviors.

 It is okay to admit and tell your loved one you are unsure how to support them with their guilt.
 This can open up the dialogue to suggest looking into individual or group therapy or brainstorm ways to help together.